camping tent in the country side

 Overall - A quality 3-season tent, well priced

-Overall - A great buy for the price
+Overall - Great, durable tent for the price

 Naturehike Cloud-Up 2 hiking tent